File Buckets

 };

-<ArticleInfo author="asad" lastUpdated="2025-12-14" />
+<ArticleInfo author="Alara" lastUpdated="2026-07-04" />

 <CardGroup cols={2}>

-<Card title="Persistent Storage" icon="hard-drive">
+<Card title="Persistent" icon="hard-drive">

-Files stay available across all conversations and AI tools
+Files stay available across conversations and tools

 </Card>

-<Card title="Semantic Search" icon="magnifying-glass">
+<Card title="Semantic search" icon="magnifying-glass">

-Find relevant passages based on meaning, not just keywords
+Matches passages by meaning, not just keywords

 </Card>

-<Card title="Source Attribution" icon="quote-left">
+<Card title="Cited answers" icon="quote-left">

 </Card>

-<Card title="Cross-Platform" icon="arrows-cross">
+<Card title="Queryable" icon="arrows-cross">

 </Card>